OctopusDeploy/docs/docs/deployment-process/steps/community-step-templates.md

 ## Importing a step template from the Community Library {#StepTemplates-ImportingasteptemplatefromtheCommunityLibrary}

-If you don't have the Community Library feature turned on you can still use community step templates by manually importing the JSON from the [Community Library](http://library.octopus.com/) into the step template library within Octopus.
+If the Community Library feature has been disabled, you can still use community step templates by manually importing the JSON from the [Community Library](http://library.octopus.com/) into the step template library within Octopus.

 1. Navigate to the [Community Library](http://library.octopus.com/) website, find the template you want to use and click on the **Copy to clipboard** button. *Step Templates are transported as a JSON document containing all of the information required by Octopus.*
    ![Import from community library](step-templates-import-from-community-library.png "width=500")